The Star-Planet Connection I: Using Stellar Composition to Observationally Constrain Planetary Mineralogy for the Ten Closest Stars: Physical Properties When Defining Habitable Planets

 \subsubsection{HIP 96100 -- $\sigma$ Dra}

-The K0V star, HIP 96100 or $\sigma$ Dra, is located at 4.68 pc, as shown in Table \ref{phys}.
-The star has an estimated radius of R = 0.778 $\pm$ 0.008 R$_{\odot}$ and age of $\sim$5-10 Gyr based on multiple stellar isochrones per \citet[][and references therein]{Boyajian08}.
+HIP 96100 has an estimated radius of R = 0.778 $\pm$ 0.008 R$_{\odot}$ and age of $\sim$5-10 Gyr based on multiple stellar isochrones per \citet[][and references therein]{Boyajian08}.
 HIP 96100 is an RV constant star such that it was used to track the zero-point drift of HIRES on the 10.2 Keck telescope in \citet{Courcol15}.
 Therefore it is likely there are no giant exoplanets in the system.
-For any potentially orbiting terrestrial exoplanets to maintain liquid water, the orbit must fall within 0.978--1.751 AU per the conservative HZ or 0.772--1.840 AU per the optimistic HZ.
 Ultimately, the constant nature of the stellar activity means that HIP 96100 has all the physical qualities to host a habitable, terrestrial planet.